netatur/karnaf_grpc_scheduler/README.md

 1. The entire project supports auto-scaling.
 2. I would also add Docker, monitoring, and handling of specific exceptions.
 3. I would like to store all incoming requests in DB for backup purposes.
+4. I didn’t fix all the mypy issues - it’s just a POC anyway. 🙂
+5. I would implement automatic export to the DLQ, or add an alert for it.